noacubestudio/2d-rewriting/README.md

 * input up

 It is useful to make the input symbols rotated versions of each other, since a rotate keyword in front then rotates them in the rule before they are even parsed.
-Same with the horizontal and vertical mirrors.
+Same with the horizontal and vertical flip.
 If you don't want a keyword to mess with another, make the latter entirely symmetrical.
 A more elaborate system with more control may be added later...

 ## Controls

 Left and right mouse buttons can be used to draw rectangles of either color on the board, or to create single pixels.

-`S` to save the current board to the LÖVE appdata folder.
+`S` to save the current board to the LÖVE appdata folder as an image.
+Overwrites the previous image of the same name there.

+The appdata folder also contains a settings.lua.
+Toggle the `logRules` setting if you want to see how rules are parsed in the console.
+It uses $$ for white, [] for black, .. for wildcard and single ; to separate rewrites in the same rule.

 `R` to reset to the image in the project folder.
-Focusing the tab after making changes to the images elsewhere should reload them.
+Focusing the tab after making changes to the images elsewhere (or pressing `l`) should reload them if they changed.

 `Arrow keys` to provide input.
 Rules with the matching input keyword will be able to match for one turn.

 `Space` to pause the update loop.

+Mouse wheel to change the pixel size/ window size. `Esc` to close program.

 `TAB` to toggle betveen viewing the rules and the state of the board.
 The rules view is incomplete and will be interactive later.